TCYang1006/E-Commerce-Back-End/Develop/README.md

 ## Usage:
 The project uses ecommerce_db.
 Ecommerce_db is seeded by the following:
-a.  category-seeds
+a.
+Category-seeds
-b.  product-seeds
+b.
+Product-seeds
-c.  product-tag-seeds
+c.
+Product-tag-seeds
-d.  tag-seeds
+d.
+Tag-seeds

 Create ecommerce_db in MySQL command prompt and seed the database by running "npm run seed" (click on the image/link for a video reference)